Free consultation

 Chicago Workers’ Compensation Attorney

 In Illinois, employees who are injured on the job have the right to high-quality and fully paid medical care for a work-related injury.
 An injured worker can receive Illinois workers’ compensation benefits if they are injured in Illinois, hired in Illinois, or their employment is principally located in Illinois.
-If you work for an out-of-state company and are injured, you may be able to pursue Illinois benefits even if your employer or their insurance company tells you otherwise.
-Speak with a Chicago workers’ compensation lawyer from our law firm today by calling (312) 586-1700.

-- The Chicago personal injury attorneys at our law firm have decades of experience representing clients who have sustained a wide range of injuries, and we know how to handle workplace injury claims.
+• Decades of experience.
+The Chicago personal injury attorneys at our law firm have decades of experience representing clients who have sustained a wide range of injuries, and we know how to handle workplace injury claims.

-- We have a track record of success and have recovered significant multimillion-dollar settlements on behalf of clients throughout Chicago.
+• High record of success: We have a track record of success and have recovered significant multimillion-dollar settlements on behalf of clients throughout Chicago.

-- Our attorneys pay attention to detail and are dedicated to serving clients all the way through their entire claim.
+• Attention to detail: Our attorneys pay attention to detail and are dedicated to serving clients all the way through their entire claim.

-- Our goal is to make sure that you can focus on recovering from your injury, not handling the paperwork and communication with other parties.
+• We take care of you: Our goal is to make sure that you can focus on recovering from your injury, not handling the paperwork and communication with other parties.

-Workers’ Compensation Benefits in Illinois
+An Overview of Workers’ Compensation Benefits in Illinois

 Illinois state law requires employers, or their insurance company, to compensate the injured employee for injuries or death that may occur while working.
 Almost everyone working in Illinois is covered by workers’ compensation.
 It is crucial to understand that workers’ compensation in Chicago is considered a no-fault insurance system.
 This means that a worker will receive compensation regardless of who caused the injury.